nrc2025/nrc2025.github.io/speakerstemp.md

 layout: page
 ---

-The invitation of speakers and penalists is in progress and will be officially announced upon confirmation.
+Speakers will be announced soon.